FelicianoTech/hugo-theme-lean-launch-page/README.md

 To get the MailChimp URL, go to your "Audience" on MailChimp, click "Signup forms", and select "Embedded forms".
 In the "Copy/paste onto your site" text area, you'll see HTMl that says `<form action="`.
 The URL that follows is what you want.

+## Other

+Icon support is provided via Font Awesome v6.
+Only webfonts (with CSS) is included in this theme.

 ## Contribute

 This theme is under active development.
 Found a bug?
 Have feedback?
 Let us know on GitHub.